Arrovian Aggregation of Convex Preferences: Introduction

-In the described setting, it seems fairly natural to extend the space of possible outcomes by allowing convex combinations of proposals, i.e., budget proposals that compromise between the four party proposals.
-A fifty-fifty mixture of proposals $A$ and $B$, for instance, will be written as $\nicefrac{1}{2}\, A + \nicefrac{1}{2}\, B$ and assigns 35\% of the budget to education, 20\% to transportation, 30\% to health, and 15\% to military.
-It appears reasonable to assume that the delegates' preferences over this enlarged, infinite, set of outcomes satisfy standard continuity and convexity conditions.
-When adding an innocuous symmetry assumption, such preferences can be represented by bilinear utility functions.
 One may now wonder whether there exist Arrovian SWFs for this modified setting.
-Our first theorem shows that, if we insist on allowing arbitrary preferences over proposals, anonymous Arrovian aggregation is only possible when preferences over proposals are extended to preferences over mixtures of proposals by sampling proposals from each mixture and preferring the mixture which wins more pairwise comparisons.
+Our first theorem shows that, since we insist on allowing arbitrary preferences over proposals, anonymous Arrovian aggregation is only possible when preferences over proposals are extended to preferences over mixtures of proposals by sampling proposals from each mixture and preferring the mixture which wins more pairwise comparisons.
 According to this preference extension, the 25 delegates who prefer proposals $A$ to $B$ to $C$ to $D$ are, for example, assumed to prefer $\nicefrac{2}{3}\, A + \nicefrac{1}{3}\, C$ to proposal $B$ and to be indifferent between proposal $C$ and $\nicefrac{1}{2}\, A + \nicefrac{1}{2}\, D$.
 Even though preferences over proposals are transitive, some preferences over mixed outcomes will be cyclic.
 This effect is known as the Steinhaus-Trybula paradox (see \Cref{fig:pccycle} on Page \pageref{fig:pccycle}).

 Our second theorem shows that there is a unique anonymous Arrovian SWF on this preference domain, which we refer to as pairwise utilitarianism.
 This SWF is based on the bilinear form given by the matrix of pairwise majority margins